Get notified of page updates

 • Consider endometrial biopsy every 1-2 years beginning at age 35.

-• For postmenopausal women, consider transvaginal after a discussion with your doctor.
+• For postmenopausal women, consider transvaginal ultrasound after a discussion with your doctor.

 • Consider risk-reducing hysterectomy.